Vip0r/vartastorage/README.md

 # Vartastorage
-Python module to access modbus registers and xml api values for various varta batteries.
+With this Python module you can read modbus registers and xml api values from various VARTA batteries.
-Tested on my varta element/12 battery.
+Tested on my VARTA element/12 battery.
-Should work for other VARTA element, pulse, pulse neo, link and flex storage devices as well according to the modbus documentation
+Should work for other VARTA element, pulse, pulse neo, link and flex storage devices as well.

 ## Setup
 pip3 install vartastorage